-Can a Pharmacist Be Sued for Negligence?
+Can Pharmacists Be Sued for Medication Mistakes?

 In the modern health care system, the pharmacist’s job can go well beyond simply counting out pills and giving them out to a patient who is holding a prescription.

-Depending on your state's law, a pharmacist might be responsible for the following additional tasks other than just accurately dispensing the medication that is called for in a prescription:
+Depending on your state’s law, a pharmacist might be responsible for the following additional tasks, other than just accurately dispensing the medication that is called for in a prescription:

 • reviewing a prescription in light of the patient’s past medical history